songst7/fMRI_studies/_build/html/_sources/md/FMRI.md

 ```

 ### 5. What' more
 Apart from above standard approach for fMRI analysis, more interesting contents such as brain connectivity, selection bias, graph theory etc. are just around the corner.
-The remaining part of [Textbook][Russell] and Part 2 of [Videos][Martin] have more details for them.
+The remaining part of Textbook and Part 2 of [Videos][Martin] have more details for them.
 Moreover, in addition to analyze fMRI images from frequentist point of view, Bayesian approach is gradually becoming popular.
 Here is a good [notebook][bayes] about practical Bayesian model in fMRI

 Have fun in learning!